timbrandin/timbrandin/README.md

 resumeteor
 ==========

-A LinkedIn Resumé built with Meteor.
+A resumé built with Meteor.